Here’s a look at the life of award-wining filmmaker, philanthropist and environmentalist Robert Redford.

 Mother: Martha (Hart) Redford

 Marriages: Sibylle Szaggars (July 11, 2009-present); Lola Van Wagenen (September 12, 1958-1985, divorced)

-Education: Attended in the mid-to-late 1950s: University of Colorado, Boulder, Pratt Institute of Art, Brooklyn, New York and American Academy of Dramatic Arts, New York
+Education: Attended in the mid-to-late 1950s: University of Colorado, Boulder, Pratt Institute of Art, Brooklyn, New York, and American Academy of Dramatic Arts, New York

-Other Facts: Redford was stricken with polio as a child.
+Redford had polio as a child.